lf-edge/ekuiper/docs/en_US/sqls/windows.md

 The SQL has following conditions,

-- It has a sliding count window with 5 length, and triggered every 1 event.
+- It's a count window with 5 length, and triggered every event.
 - It only get events with temperature that is great than 20.
 - Finally it has a condition that message count should be larger than 2.
 If `HAVING` condition is `COUNT(*)  = 5`, then it means all of values in the window should satisfy `WHERE` condition.